-Because these cells share a number of distinctive neuronal characteristics such as dense core secretion granules containing peptides and biogenic amines and some antigens with nerve elements the term “neuroendocrine” is used to connote such cell types.
-Release of hormones from neuroendocrine cells is a highly regulated process that requires adjustments to maintain internal balance throughout life to perform key functions in humans such as growth, reproduction, lactation, response to stress and metabolism.
+All neuroendocrine cells share a number of distinctive neuronal characteristics, such as dense core secretion granules containing peptides, biogenic amines and some antigens in common with nerves.
+Hormone release from neuroendocrine cells is a highly regulated process that requires adjustments to maintain internal equilibrium throughout life of key functions in humans such as growth, reproduction, lactation, response to stress and metabolism.

-Our main objectives are to identify key factors (from receptors to transcription factors) involved in differentiation and proliferation mechanisms of neuroendocrine cells and to improve our understanding of the physiological molecular pathways and their abnormalities involved in hormone deficiencies or neuroendocrine hypersecretion and proliferation syndromes in order to identify new therapeutic strategies.
+Our main objectives are to identify and understand the roles of key elements (from receptors to transcription factors) involved in the mechanisms of differentiation and proliferation of neuroendocrine cells.
+Elucidating the physiological influences of molecular pathways and their abnormalities that can cause hormone deficiencies, neuroendocrine hypersecretion or proliferative syndromes are helping our team develop new therapeutic strategies for these disorders.

-To increase the rate of identification of genetic causes, we have developed over the last 2 years high-throughput genomic analysis, from gene panels using new generation sequencing to comparative hybridization (CGH) and whole exome studies.
-These strategies are used for both pituitary deficiencies (GenHypopit network, coordinator T. Brue) and hereditary neuroendocrine tumors (TENGEN network, coordinator A Barlier) in collaboration with AP-HM Molecular Biology Laboratory led by A Barlier.
+To increase the rate of identification of genetic causes, we have developed high-throughput genomic analyses, from gene panels using high-throughput sequencing to comparative hybridization (CGH) and whole-exome studies.
+These strategies are used for both pituitary deficiencies (the international GenHypoPit network) and hereditary NETs (TENGEN network), in collaboration with the AP-HM Molecular Biology Laboratory, directed by Prof. Barlier.

-These large scale genomic technologies will allow identification of new genomic abnormalities.
+These large-scale genomic technologies are allowing us to identify new genomic abnormalities.
 However, pathologies of the neuroendocrine system are rare diseases and relevant cellular models are lacking.
-Human cells are poorly available due to their localization while murine models display a number of discrepancies with human neuroendocrine physiology and pathology.
-Therefore our experimental strategy is to develop human cellular models from induced pluripotent stem cells(iPS) differentiated into neuroendocrine cells of interest such as pituitary cells (in collaboration with E. Nivet, CNRS).
+Human cells are poorly accessible while murine models display a number of discrepancies with human neuroendocrine physiology and pathology.
+In specific contexts, they are used in our group to trace and study specific effects of signaling pathway activation on neuroendocrine differentiation and proliferation in vivo.
+However, a major experimental strategy underway is the validation of human organoid models from induced pluripotent stem cells(iPS) differentiated into neuroendocrine cell types of interest, such as specific pituitary cells.

-Endocrinology is a field of medicine that develops physiological therapy through hormonal replacement.
-However, albeit hormonal secretion is highly regulated by numerous factors, current therapeutic hormonal replacements poorly mimic physiological hormone secretion, resulting in altered quality of life.
-Our most challenging project will be to establish a proof of concept in a mouse model by using iPS to rescue pituitary deficiencies in conditions closer to physiology.
-To progress in the treatment of NET, we are also using a high-throughput proteomics analysis to decipher signaling modules involved in therapeutic resistance.
-These proteomic data will be integrated into computer-generated mathematical models to identify important signalling modules for NET tumoural biology (in collaboration with A Baudot, N. Levy’s team).
-In parallel, we will continue our drug screening strategy in collaboration with pharmacological companies on human primary culture of tumours, the neurosurgery (Pr H Dufour) and the neuropathology (Pr Figarella-Branger) departments from APHM.
+Endocrinology is a field of medicine where therapies can be provided by hormonal replacement or inhibitors of their secretion.
+However, current hormonal therapies poorly mimic physiological secretion in general, resulting in altered quality of life.
+To progress in the treatment of NET (neuroendocrine tumors), we conducthigh-throughput proteomics analysesto decipher signaling modules involved in therapeutic resistance.
+These proteomic data are integrated into mathematical models to identify important signalling modules for NET biology (in collaboration with the group of Dr. A. Baudot).
+In parallel, we continue our drug screening strategy in collaboration with pharmacological companies on human primary cultures of tumors provided by neurosurgery (Prof. H. Dufour) and neuropathology (Prof. D. Figarella-Branger) departments of the AP-HM.

-We have thus developed the conditions to achieve significant results in the elucidation of the molecular mechanisms leading to pituitary deficiency and tumors in humans and to open new therapeutic strategies for such diseases.
-More particularly, the availability of a unique collection of genomic DNA samples and neuroendocrine tumors with well characterized phenotype, our genomic data bases, clinical expertise on pituitary diseases and their treatments through CRMR DEFHY and our strong international collaborations (T. Brue, President-elect of the European NeuroEndocrine Association) in that field of rare diseases are major strengths of our projects.
-Our significant evolutions in the following years will be to move from gene or protein candidates to large scale studies at genomic and proteomic levels, and in the reprogramming iPS in pituitary cells to obtain relevant cellular models of human pituitary diseases.
+We have thus established favorable conditions to delineate molecular mechanisms leading to human pituitary deficiencies and tumors and to test new therapeutic strategies for such diseases.
+The availability of a unique collection of genomic DNA samples and neuroendocrine tumors with well characterized phenotypes, our genomic databases, clinical expertise in pituitary diseases and their treatments, newly reinforced expertise in experimental developmental biology and our longstanding national and international collaborations in the field of rare diseases are major strengths of our projects.